Frequently Asked Questions

 Yes, children are selected through the educational system.
 The bursaries are based on recommendations from local in-area schools.

-If your child has special needs, please contact Jenn and Janine directly at email@example.com.
+If your child has special needs, please contact co-camp director Janine directly at email@example.com.

+We provide Leadership Training along with valuable work experience for our Counsellors, Counsellors-in-Training (CITs) and Student volunteers.
 Children who have been campers and volunteered in the past have the option to apply.
 There is a selection process.
-Please email directors Jenn Ayer and Janine DeVries at firstname.lastname@example.org for more information.
+Please email co-directors Jenn Ayer and Janine DeVries at firstname.lastname@example.org for more information.